andrewiggins/react-suspense-sandbox/lib/Readme.md

 We run prettier on the build output in this repo to make comparisons more consistent and less dependent on build process whitespace handling

+For `react-cache` we make a fake profiling build from the production build.